-There are a total of 27 Bees, Ants, Wasps and Similar insects in the Insect Identification database.
-Entries are listed below in alphabetical order.
+There are a total of 96 Bees, Ants, Wasps, & Similar in the Insect Identification database.
+Entries are listed below in alphabetical order (A-to-Z).